romanpogodin/nonconvexity-stories/README.md

 1. `solve_*` -- solvers for different approaches
 2. Other functions are used in the solvers
 ## Bachelor thesis results
 Roman Pogodin's data and a Jupyter notebook with some scripts for plotting.
-Contains maxcut and psd testы, and also a test of first 21 Gset problems (from https://web.stanford.edu/%7Eyyye/yyye/Gset/)
+Contains maxcut and psd tests, and also a test of first 21 Gset problems (from https://web.stanford.edu/%7Eyyye/yyye/Gset/)